 cd build/<name> && make.

-If you update the forest and part of the configure script has changed, the build system will force you to re-run
+If you update the repository and part of the configure script has changed, the build system will force you to re-run

 Most of the time, you will be fine by running